- Our curriculum and the way we deliver it is based upon the above image.

 Our belief in structure without predictability means the impact our curriculum will have on each of our children will be different.
 Each child’s learning will develop based on how far they are as individuals on the journey of developing their procedural knowledge into conceptual knowledge.
 This will obviously vary depending upon their age, maturity and any Special Educational Needs they may have.
 Individual and cohort specific support and challenge will vary the route each child needs to take.

-As we expect each child to take responsibility for their own leaning, the impact our curriculum will have, will also vary for each child.
+As we expect each child to take responsibility for their own learning, the impact our curriculum will have, will also vary for each child.
 Just as the teacher’s actions help define the impact for each child, so too do their own.
-Teacher’s are working towards supporting and challenging children in understanding this so they can be the very best version of themselves.
+Teacher’s support and challenge children in understanding this so they can be the very best version of themselves.

 Impact in English and Maths is monitored each term using PiXL banding and next steps agreed in Pupil Progress Meetings with Class Teachers and the Headteacher.